visitscotland/dot-com-brxm-pipeline-development/README.md

     mvn clean verify
     mvn -P cargo.run

-By default this includes and bootstraps repository data from the repository-data/development module, which is deployed by cargo to the Tomcat shared/lib.
+By default, this includes and bootstraps repository data from the repository-data/development module, which is deployed by cargo to the Tomcat shared/lib.
 If you want or need to start *without* bootstrapping the development data, for example when testing against an existing repository, you can specify the *additional* Maven profile without-development-data to do so: